 The Genesis Model LT1120 board has three 12V DC outputs.
 Two outputs are given power by a safety transistor, outputs 1 and safety.
 The safety transistor is capacitor coupled to the microprocessor so it only powers the output transistors when the microprocessor is operating correctly.
 All outputs are capable of driving a 500mA 12 V DC load.
 The maximum combined output of all outputs is 1 Amp.
-The safety relay that sends line power to the switching relays on output 1.
+The safety output powers on at the beginning of a firing and off at the end of the firing.
+It is used to drive a safety relay that sends line power to the switching relays on output 1.
 When using the optional current sensor, wiring one section to each output will give an Amp reading per section for better diagnostics.
 See Configuration in the controllers Menu for details on the output 4 options.